Disco 2000 (anthology): "Game On" by Helen Mead

-Piece of My Mind - Courttia Newland
+"Piece of My Mind" by Courttia Newland

 In Liverpool, a group of youths prepare to party into the new year, but two of their number have their own plans: Little Stacey plans to make some cash selling drugs at the city's biggest club bash, while reclusive graffiti artist Nemo plots his biggest and best work yet on the wall of a BBC studio.
 Stacey's dealing goes awry when he is mugged at knifepoint in the club and Nemo's mural is interrupted first by his friend Vanessa, who demands to tag along, and then by the police.
 Stacey is saved by bouncers, and Nemo and Vanessa manage to evade the police.
 Both young men see in the New Year in the arms of the women they love, having put their bad habits behind them.

-Is Everybody Here? - Douglas Rushkoff
+"Is Everybody Here?" by Douglas Rushkoff

 A party host explains in monologue his philosophy on life, pain and salvation, as it emerges he is a cult leader talking his followers into committing suicide as a way to escape the cycle of rebirth and death.

-Pavlovs Bitch and Yoga Cow Reach 2000 - Tanya Glyde
+"Pavlovs Bitch and Yoga Cow Reach 2000 " by Tanya Glyde

 Sometime lovers Bitch and Yoga Cow take on a drugged-up romp across London in search of raw steaks - tricky, since an epidemic of meat madness has led to meat products being banned.
 After failing to find anything useful at a couple of parties, they break into a secret meat locker beneath Harrods using a grenade, then take the meat to their friend Mack, who has been institutionalised.
 As Mack and Yoga Cow enjoy the meat at midnight, Bitch murders them and slinks away - possibly a victim of the disease herself.

-Retoxicity - Steve Beard
+"Retoxicity" by Steve Beard

 In a cyberpunk-inflected London torn apart by conflict between the Corporation of London and billionaire Hong Kong investors, a mercenary infiltrates a New Year's Eve party being held in the ruins of Battersea Power Station by a cult leader.
 A paramilitary force is sent in to violently quell the party, but the leader defies all logic by apparently ascending - as promised - to a higher plane.

-Note: This is an excerpt from Beard's novel, Digital Leatherette.
+(This is an excerpt from Beard's novel, Digital Leatherette.)